pyccel/pyccel/doc/quickstart.md

 # Pyccel

- ## What is Pyccel?
+ ## What is Pyccel

   - static compiler for Python 3, using Fortran or C as backend language.
   - started as small open-source project in 2018 at IPP Garching.
   - public repository is now hosted on GitHub, freely available for download.

 ## Python’s objects, variables, and garbage collection

- Python is an **interpreted** language, **dynamically typed** and **garbage-collected**.
+ Python is an **interpreter** language, **dynamically typed** and **garbage-collected**.

  ###### Python object:

 - is created by the Python interpreter when `object.__new__()` is invoked (e.g. as a result of an expression).
 - can be either mutable or immutable, but its type never changes.
 - resides in memory and has a **reference count**.